megabert/automx-docker/README.md

 * A DNS-Record (A or CNAME) autodiscover.yourdomain.tld pointing to your autodiscover service
 * An httpS Server running the autodiscover application
-* A valid SSL-Certificate for autodiscover.yourdomain.tld (if you are trying to serve multiple domains, you need a valid certificate for all domains, this solution does not work)
+* A valid SSL-Certificate for autodiscover.yourdomain.tld (if you are trying to serve multiple domains, you need a valid certificate for all domains, this docker setup does not use this Variant)

 ### Variant B (Hack, but easier)